 Encouraging good work by showing them their career progression paths, and how much closer they are to a promotion, is a great way to show your staff that you appreciate them.
 Praise them whenever they do a splendid job on a certain task and give constructive criticism when they have done something wrong, and this should be done in private.

 Encourage Internships And Part-time Jobs

 Apprenticeships, volunteering, internships, and part-time jobs are a great way to provide value to people by training them, and at the same time giving us a wider pool of skilled labor to choose from.
 Offering apprenticeships give you a chance to develop others, who may be prospective employees in the future.
+I will also offer existing managers insights on how to manage millennials whom will form the bulk of future employees.
 Flexibility in hiring allows for part-time jobs, where you can get students to work for your company part-time, and they successfully get some credits at school for the work experience they have gained.
 Look into training and retraining among existing employees.
 In-house refresher courses are the best way to motivate employees while adding in new knowledge.
 You do not need a big budget like MNCs do to hire external training vendors and consultants.
 In fact, senior staff or management personnel could take turns conducting monthly internal training to drill all employees on new updates and refresh existing processes.